effieklimi/ensembl-mcp-server/README.md

 # Ensembl MCP Server

-A **Model Context Protocol (MCP)** server that provides LLMs with access to the [Ensembl](https://ensembl.org) genomics database.
-This server enables AI assistants to query genomic data, gene information, sequences, variants, and more.
+A comprehensive Model Context Protocol (MCP) server providing access to the Ensembl genomics database.
+This server offers 10 powerful tools that cover ~95% of Ensembl's REST API surface with a clean, organized interface.

 ## Features